inside.ewu.edu

 ASL 101.
 FIRST YEAR AMERICAN SIGN LANGUAGE I. 5 Credits.

-Satisfies: completion of series satisfies the university foreign language requirement.
+Satisfies: completion of series satisfies the university world language requirement.

-A basic introduction to American Sign Language (ASL) and Deaf Culture.
-ASL 101 includes basic ASL vocabulary, grammatical structures, and conversational behaviors.
-Focus will be placed on the development of the conceptual aspects of the language.
-Special emphasis will be placed on the cultural values and beliefs shared by the Deaf Community.
+Basic introduction to American Sign Language (ASL) and Deaf Culture.
+Includes basic ASL vocabulary, grammatical structures, and conversational behaviors.
+Focus is placed on the development of the conceptual aspects of the language.
+Special emphasis is placed on the cultural values and beliefs shared by the Deaf Community.

 ASL 102.
 FIRST YEAR AMERICAN SIGN LANGUAGE II.
 5 Credits.